MicroFocus/fortify-issue-manager/README.md

 Field name and value should be separated by a colon (:).
 Multiple fields should be separated by a plus (+).
 Multiple fields are treated as an AND condition.
 Example, `fieldname1:value+fieldname2:value`
 Multiple values for a field should be separated by a pipe (|).
-Mulitple values for a field are treated as an OR condition.
+Multiple values for a field are treated as an OR condition.
 Example, `fieldname1:value1|value2`

 ### fortify-issue-manager-cli-image